PG1003/bitmap/README.md

 ## Examples

-The following example loads a btimap image and convert it to a 256 color 8 bit indexed bitmap.
+The following example loads a bitmap image and convert it to a 256 color 8 bit indexed bitmap.

 ``` lua
 local bitmap = require( "bitmap" )